HarishAathiyan/xenradon/README.md

 # XenRadon
-The multipurpose small form factor open source Operating system for microcontrollers.
-Releasing on 1 january 2022 with various features
+The multipurpose small form factor open source Operating system for microcontrollers with GUI.
+Releasing on 1 january 2022 with various features. still under development.